achernodub/targer/README.md

 }
 ```

-Web application lives in a separate repository but is also part of the TARGER project,
+Web application lives in a separate repository, but is also part of the TARGER project,
 you can access the code at https://github.com/uhh-lt/targer.
 There you will find
 instructions on how to run this web application locally.